Perth: Sport

 The climate of Perth allows for extensive outdoor sporting activity, and this is reflected in the wide variety of sports available to residents of the city.
 Perth was host to the 1962 Commonwealth Games and the 1987 America's Cup defence (based at Fremantle).
-Australian rules football is the most popular spectator sport in Perth – nearly 23% of Western Australians attended a match at least once in 2009–2010.
+Australian rules football is the most popular spectator sport in Perth—nearly 23% of Western Australians attended a match at least once in 2009–2010.
 The two Australian Football League teams located in Perth, the West Coast Eagles and the Fremantle Football Club, have two of the largest fan bases in the country.
-The Eagles, the older club, is one of the most successful teams in the league, and one of the largest sporting clubs in Australia.
-The next level of football is the Western Australian Football League, comprising nine clubs each having a League, Reserves, and Colts team.
+The Eagles, the older club, was until recently, one of the most successful teams in the league, and one of the largest sporting clubs in Australia.
+The next level of football is the Western Australian Football League, comprising nine clubs each having a League, Reserves and Colts team.
 Each of these clubs has a junior football system for ages 7 to 17.
 The next level of Australian rules football is the Perth Football League, comprising 68 clubs servicing senior footballers within the metropolitan area.
-Other popular sports include cricket, basketball, soccer, and rugby union.
+Other popular sports include cricket, basketball, soccer, rugby league, motorsport and rugby union.

 Perth has hosted numerous state and international sporting events.
 Ongoing international events include the ATP Cup (replacing the Hopman Cup in 2020) during the first week of January at the Perth Arena, and the Perth International golf tournament at Lake Karrinyup Country Club.
-In addition to these Perth has hosted the Rally Australia of the World Rally Championships from 1989 to 2006, international Rugby Union games, including qualifying and pool stage matches for the 2003 Rugby World Cup and the Bledisloe Cup in 2019.
+In addition to these Perth has hosted the Rally Australia of the World Rally Championships from 1989 to 2006, international rugby union games, including qualifying and pool stage matches for the 2003 Rugby World Cup and the Bledisloe Cup in 2019.
 The 1991 and 1998 FINA World Championships were held in Perth.

-Four races (2006, 2007, 2008, and 2010) in the Red Bull Air Race World Championship have been held on a stretch of the Swan River called Perth Water, using Langley Park as a temporary airfield.
+Four races (2006, 2007, 2008 and 2010) in the Red Bull Air Race World Championship have been held on a stretch of the Swan River called Perth Water, using Langley Park as a temporary airfield.
 Several motorsport facilities exist in Perth including Perth Motorplex, catering to drag racing and speedway, and Wanneroo Raceway for circuit racing and drifting, which hosts a V8 Supercars round.
 Perth also has two thoroughbred racing facilities: Ascot, home of the Railway Stakes and Perth Cup; and Belmont Park.
-Daniel Ricciardo is a Perth-born Formula 1 driver who most recently raced for the McLaren Formula 1 team and is currently the test and reserve driver for Red Bull Racing.
+Daniel Ricciardo is a Perth-born Formula 1 driver who most recently raced for the Visa Cash App RB Formula One Team from 2023 to 2024 and previously from 2012 to 2013 when the team was known as Scuderia Toro Rosso, having also raced for Red Bull Racing, Renault and McLaren, respectively.

 The WACA Ground opened in the 1890s and has hosted Test cricket since 1970.
 The Western Australian Athletics Stadium opened in 2009.